kawanet/int64-buffer/README.md

 - No mathematical methods provided, such as `add()`, `sub()`, `mul()`, `div()` etc.
 - Optimized only for 64 bits.
 If you need Int128, use [bignum](https://www.npmjs.com/package/bignum) etc.
 - Small.
 3KB when minified.
 No other module required.
 Portable pure JavaScript.
-- [Tested](https://travis-ci.org/kawanet/int64-buffer) on node.js v4, v6, v8 and [Web browsers](https://saucelabs.com/u/int64-buffer).
+- [Tested](https://travis-ci.org/kawanet/int64-buffer) on node.js v6, v8, v10 and Web browsers.

 ### Usage